he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Eyes of the Night.md

 **Dhampir:**

 A creature with this trait has the dhampir versatile heritage.
-These humanoids are the mortal offspring of [[Vampire]] and members of other ancestries.
+These humanoids are the mortal offspring of [[DATABASE/monsterfamily/Vampire|vampires]] and members of other ancestries.